CharlieInRain/docs-site/docs/smart-chain/guides/bridge-v2.md

 ## Introduction
 ![img](https://lh3.googleusercontent.com/ncyDydx75XwAaf8UqrROaVroneHbAS37n6tMP8xBja_W8qqlSK-jkrgngJ58DhzRoQKNvOdVoB9oyZGAWJGrmjUJxi3b9GaF8zhUny5J5B0P17InvH2gT1ozJ_HinrhAPc92SVLL)

-Introducing [Binance Bridge V2](https://www.binance.org/en/bridge), a brand new bridge service providing access to inter-blockchain liquidity for all popular blockchain networks, brings valuable assets such as BUSD, USDT, and ETH to Binance Chain ecosystems.
+Introducing [Binance Bridge V2](https://www.bnbchain.world/en/bridge), a brand new bridge service providing access to inter-blockchain liquidity for all popular blockchain networks, brings valuable assets such as BUSD, USDT, and ETH to BNB Beacon Chain ecosystems.

-In the [first version](https://docs.binance.org/smart-chain/guides/panama.html), the procedure of swapping tokens has two categories: *Peg-In* and *Peg-Out*.
-Peg-In allows users to exchange the native tokens to the equivalent of pegged tokens on Binance Chain or Binance Smart Chain.
-Meanwhile, the Peg-Out procedure enables users to swap the equivalent of pegged tokens on Binance Chain or Binance Smart Chain to the native tokens.
+In the [first version](https://docs.bnbchain.world/smart-chain/guides/panama.html), the procedure of swapping tokens has two categories: *Peg-In* and *Peg-Out*.
+Peg-In allows users to exchange the native tokens to the equivalent of pegged tokens on BNB Beacon Chain or BNB Smart Chain.
+Meanwhile, the Peg-Out procedure enables users to swap the equivalent of pegged tokens on BNB Beacon Chain or BNB Smart Chain to the native tokens.

 Many more networks are coming soon ~

 ## User Guide
-### Swap Tokens to Binance Chain from a different Network
+### Swap Tokens to BNB Beacon Chain from a different Network
 - Install your extension wallet; it can be Binance Extension Wallet or MetaMask
 - Go to Binance Bridge page, and you will use V2 by default.